Southwick (electoral division)

 Southwick is an electoral division of West Sussex in the United Kingdom, and returns one member to sit on West Sussex County Council.

 Extent

 The division covers the town of Southwick, including the neighbourhood of Fishersgate.

 It comprises the following Adur district wards: Eastbrook Ward, Hillside Ward and the eastern part of Southwick Green Ward.
 It falls entirely within the un-parished area of Shoreham-by-Sea.

 2013 Election

 Results of the election held on 2 May 2013:

 2013 Election

 Results of the election held on 4 June 2009:

-2006 Bye-election
+2006 By-election

-Results of the bye-election held on 14 September 2006:
+Results of the by-election held on 14 September 2006:

 2005 Election

 Results of the election held on 5 May 2005: